NEW T140 PUBLICATION £9.99+p&p

 The free market is one thing.
 And long may it endure.
 But allowing an army of latter day online eSpivs to undermine long established, time-hallowed, workable and generally satisfying business practice (and ethics) is something else.
 And in the light of the recent banking fiasco, it’s pretty obvious to everyone this side of death that human greed and idiocy will always prevail over moderation and restraint.

 When asked by the French government what they could do to help French businessmen, Voltaire famously said, “Laissez nous faire.”
 Leave us alone.
+At least, that's who's commonly credited with that pithy retort.
 Well I say, “Laissez nous NOT faire.”
 Because it’s not fair.
 Ebay stinks.
 It’s underhand.
-It tells you that you’ve “won” things when you’ve paid for things (usually through PayPal which—guess what?—eBay owns).
+It tells you that you’ve "won" things when you’ve paid for things (usually through PayPal which—guess what?—eBay owns).
 It lulls you into thinking that its traders are all honest Joes when a significant proportion are outright crooks.
 It corrals you into waiting days, or weeks, to find out whether or not you’ve actually bought something.
-But most of all, it reduces the whole world to a cheap and nasty lucky dip that undermines the earth beneath the feet of the people who’ve spent years developing a business and playing by the rules and rightly expect a little protection from the state in return for the numerous levies they’ve paid.
+But most of all, it reduces the whole world to a cheap and nasty lucky dip that undermines the earth beneath the feet of the people who’ve spent years developing a business and playing by the rules and who rightly expect a little protection from the state in return for the numerous levies they’ve paid.

 What’s that?
 Someone call me an eBaby?
 Hardly.
 Ebay has a place in the world.
 Let me be the first (or last) to say it.
 It’s a fine institution for second hand marketeers and stolen art pieces.
 It's a wonderful environment to study illiteracy and banality.
 And it gives you something to do while your broken legs heal.